shawnyeusc/midterm2/README.md

 This is my PM566 final project website.
 The link is https://shawnyeusc.github.io/midterm2/.
-In this project, I used the dataset which lists the Structural Performance Category or “SPC rating” and Nonstructural Performance Category or “NPC rating” of all General Acute Care Hospitals in California.
+The primary interest of this project to look at the seismic safety performance of all General Acute Care Hospitals in California in 2020.